 Deacon Paul Covino

 Deacon Paul Covino has been Director of Campus Ministry since 2014.
 In addition to directing a wonderful staff, he oversees liturgy and Christian Initiation and is the moderator for AC Allies.
 Paul grew up in Shrewsbury, went to college at Georgetown University, and received his M.A. in Theology from the University of Notre Dame.
 He previously worked at Georgetown University, Boston College, the College of the Holy Cross, and parishes in Washington DC and Arlington MA.
-Paul writes a column for “Today’s Liturgy” magazine, is principal author of “Celebrating Marriage: A Workbook for Engaged Couples.”
-He was ordained to the the diaconate in the Diocese of Worcester in June 2017.
+Paul writes a column for “Today’s Liturgy” magazine, is principal author of “Celebrating Marriage: A Workbook for Engaged Couples,” and serves as a deacon in the Diocese of Worcester.
 Paul and his wife Anne live in Worcester and have four grown sons.

 Stephanie McCaffrey is Associate Director of Campus Ministry and has been at Assumption since 2000.
 She received her M.Div. from Weston Jesuit School of Theology and her B.A. from Washington and Lee University.
 After college, she did a year of post-graduate volunteer work with Providence House in New Rochelle, NY and taught at St. Francis of Assisi Elementary School in Brooklyn.
-Stephanie’s responsibilities include directing Assumption’s retreat program and working closely with Campus Ministry's student leaders.
-Stephanie also advises Advocates for Life and serves as chaplain to the Women's Swim Team.
-In her free time, Stephanie enjoys exploring the outdoors, traveling, gardening, and spending time with her husband, Tony.
+Stephanie’s primary responsibilities are directing Assumption’s retreat program and the SEARCH program, which provides Confirmation retreats to parishes in the Diocese of Worcester.
+Stephanie has served as an advisor on many SEND service immersion trips, is responsible for Campus Ministry’s social media presence, and offers pastoral counseling and spiritual direction to students.
+In her free time, Stephanie enjoys exploring the outdoors, traveling, photography, and spending time with her husband, Tony.

 Vincent Sullivan-Jacques is Assistant Director of Campus Ministry and Director of Volunteer Outreach and Community Engagement and has been at Assumption since 2009.
 He received his M.Ed. in Religious Education and B.A. in Theology with minors in Health Sciences and Film Studies from Boston College.
 Vinnie served in AmeriCorps at Peace Games where he taught K-8th grade students peace-making and conflict resolution skills, and taught at St. Peter-Marian High School in Worcester.
 He directs the SEND Service Immersion trip program and the Reach Out Center, co-chairs the Social Justice Committee, and serves on the Recycling/Sustainability Committee.
 He enjoys spending time with family, being active in social justice activities around Worcester, encouraging adult catechesis, and coaching lacrosse.
 Vincent lives in Worcester with his wife and three children.